prototux/FvgnTvService/README.md

 ## Some more deatils about features

 * Input selection: For now i don't plan to fully implement scart and vga because they need some specialized functions.
+* Audio: i'd like to implement this, but i have no use for it as i use an external amplifier, so it's a "nice to have" but comes after... everything else, basically.
 * TV features (Channel selection, Teletext/Subtitles, MHEG5/HbbTV, PVR, CI+, EPG...): I dont' plan to implement TV features, i don't watch TV at all. besides, in france, almost everybody have set-top-boxes.
 * HDMI Extensions (HDCP2, CEC, ARC, MHL): i didn't looked into it much, maybe i'll implement some of them later, not planned now.
 * IR Remote control: The plan is to only use the API, so i didn't looked into it